 BBQ Chicken & Cauliflower Rice Casserole

-This low carb, comforting casserole combines the wonderful flavors of homemade bbq sauce with cauliflower rice, chicken breasts, bacon and cheese.
-It is super easy to make and will please the whole family!
+This low carb, comforting casserole is a winner every time.
+It is super easy to make and combines the wonderful flavors of homemade bbq sauce with cauliflower rice, chicken and cheese.

 The Last Of The Ingredients…